kenliten/afalos-emergence/README.md

-# Afalos Emergence - The emergence of Afalos
+# Afalos's Emergence - The emergence of Afalos

 Your last time to get involved!